LOADING ...

 Now ain't the time for tears

-She was fifty-one years old and gave birth to ten
+She was years old and gave birth to ten children

-And the ashtrays on a whole other level
+And emptied the ashtrays on a whole other

-That sailed through the air and came down through the
+That sailed through the air and came through the room

 Doomed and determined to destroy all gentle